-We included the following studies: a) randomized controlled trials and b) full-text articles published without language restriction.
+We included the following studies: published randomized controlled trials with full-text and without language restriction.
 Studies published as thesis, conference abstract, commentary, review and letter to the editor were excluded from this review.
 Our inclusion and exclusion criterions were selected according the PICO that was described as below: